cysouw/diathesis/text/c06_prepositions.md

 c.
 Ich reite auf dem Pferd.
 Ich reite das Pferd.
 :::

-A different criterion to distinguish between the syntactical status of prepositional phrases is proposed by Schäfer [-@schafer2018: 445-446].

 ### Identifying non-governed prepositions {#sec:prepositions-definition-non-governed}

 Non-governed prepositional phrases are typically adverbial phrases, describing either a local [@next a], temporal [@next b], manner [@next c] or purpose/causal [@next d] situation.
-In some situations, such adverbial prepositional phrases do not allow for determiners after the preposition, like in *gegen Abend*, *aus Gold*, or *mit größter Sorgfalt*.
+Some such adverbial prepositional phrases do not have an article after the preposition, like in *gegen Abend* 'early evening', *aus Gold* 'golden', or *mit größter Sorgfalt* 'carefully'.

 ::: ex
 a.
 Ich arbeite in dem Arbeitszimmer.